sulekhark/DAFFODIL/README.md

 **Usage**
 ---
-Perform the steps below to analyze a banchmark:
+Perform the steps below to analyze a benchmark:
    - Create a config file daffodil.cfg for a benchmark that needs to be analyzed.
 Configuration options are explained above.
 NOTE: Directories <DATALOG_DIR> and <LOG_DIR> need to be already created.
    - Execute: